Understand what feng shui is (and what feng shui is not)

-There is as much talk about feng shui as there is confusion about it.
+There is as much enthusiasm about feng shui as there is confusion about it.
 The range of feng shui stereotypes is very wide — from easy tips on how to move your furniture and instantly change your life to complex and often contradicting calculations for every area of your house and every action you take in life.

 People turn to feng shui for all sorts of reasons — to find their life mate, attract wealth, improve health or get the winning lottery ticket.
 Does all this confusion mean that feng shui is a new age fad with no power?
 I mean, if feng shui were a serious science and art, why there is so much confusion and contradiction about it?

-Starting with 2 baguas (why on earth there are 2 baguas and which one is better?) to very different answers you’ll get to the same question; I understand why feng shui is often equated to new age mumbo jumbo and something a serious person would not even look into.
+Starting with the two baguas (why there are two baguas in feng shui and which one is better?) to very different answers you’ll get to the same question; I understand why feng shui is often equated to a new age distraction and something a serious person would not even look into.
 However, here is the thing — serious people do look into it, and they do get results.
 I have many clients who are anything but new age junkies and they achieved great results by applying feng shui.

 So what is feng shui and why is it so difficult to understand it?
 Well, for one, feng shui is a very, very old art and science.
 Its history goes back thousands of years.
 That is really, really old, which means really, really easy to misinterpret.
 Because feng shui is such an ancient body of knowledge, it has also been fully “steeped” in cultural stereotypes.
 This makes it very important to distinguish between the culturally specific expressions of energy and the very essence of any given form of energy.

 For example, when I think of a lifelong love partnership, I can come up with many images, none of them being the Mandarin ducks (the traditional feng shui representation of love & marriage).
 This is because I have no cultural or emotional connections to this image.
-However, for many Chinese people the image of Mandarin ducks will genuinely speak of devoted love because there is strong cultural lore connected to this image.
-So, approaching feng shui in an intelligent way and with a good dose of healthy discrimination is the cornerstone of successful feng shui work.
+However, for many Chinese people, the image of Mandarin ducks will genuinely speak of devoted love because there is strong cultural lore connected to this image.
+This means that approaching feng shui in an intelligent way and with a good dose of healthy discrimination is the cornerstone of successful feng shui work.

 Feng shui is part of the complex Taoist body of knowledge that includes the field of traditional Chinese medicine (acupuncture, use of herbs, etc), energy work such as Qi Gong, Tai Chi; Chinese astrology and other disciplines from the wide field of philosophical knowledge related to the I Ching, Tao Te Ching and other ancient Taoist works.

 History aside, what is feng shui in a nutshell and why should you care?
 Let’s stay with this question for a bit.
 Feng shui is, first and foremost, energy work.
 The most accurate definition of feng shui is of feng shui as acupuncture of the space.
 Feng shui opens up powerful energy channels in your home to help it get stronger, more harmonious and powerful.
 This, in turns, nourishes and strengthens your own energy.

 Ancient feng shui masters knew what quantum physics is telling us today — that everything around us is composed of endless energy fields connecting everything you see, feel and touch (as well as millions of things we do not see with our physical eyes).
 There is really no separation between you and everything that surrounds you, and this, of course, includes your home.

 This means that if you want to stay healthy, happy, enjoy love and success, your space has to support and nourish this energy.
 It has to be well suited for your personal energy, as well as the energy you want to attract and cultivate.
 Just like being in a company of a happy person makes your own energy happy, the same happens with your living (or working) space.
 If your space has good feng shui vibes — healthy, uplifting, loving and nourishing, you will feel supported and happy.
 Everything will flow easier for you just because this is the energy you are surrounded by and nourished most often.